buzco/gr8success/src/products/your-mom-tee.md

 title: Normalize Chilling Tee
 image: /img/normalize_tee_back.png
 description: Normal people are into chilling.
-Gr8 success heavily relies on embracing the act of chilling, therefore so should you my guy.
+Gr8 success heavily relies on embracing the act of chilling, therefore so should you my guy
 size_guide: https://github.com/buzco/gr8success
 ---